mx-ethan-rao/deepmetabin/README.md

 ## Description

-This repo contains implementations of four methods of metagenomic binning so-called GMAVE, DeepBin, GMGAT.
-Will integrate the GMGAT-Bert and vamb model as feature engineering components later.
-DeepBin and GMVAE shared same datamodule and lightningmoudle, only difference is reconstructing neighbrs in training_step.
+This repo contains implementations of deep learning method of metagenomic binning so-called DeepMetaBin,

 The code repository is organized into the following components:
 | Component | Description |